nRFCloud/device-simulator-v2/README.md

 ### Associate device to your account
 This will create a new device and associate it to the account for the API key.
 ```
-npx @nrfcloud/device-simulator-v2 -k <api key> -a -t atv2
+npx @nrfcloud/device-simulator-v2 -k <api key> -a -t atv2 -a preconnect
 ```

 ### Simulate sensor outputs
 Include any combination of the options listed after `-s` below:
 ```
-npx @nrfcloud/device-simulator-v2 -k <api key> -a -d <device ID you already associated> -s gps,acc,device,temp
+npx @nrfcloud/device-simulator-v2 -k <api key> -a preconnect -d <device ID you already onboarded> -s gps,acc,device,temp
 ```
 *Note!
-Usually the `-a` is not necessary, since the device is already associated to your account.
+Usually the `-a` is not necessary, since the device is already onboarded to your account.
 However, due to bug IRIS-3450, this does not always work.
 Adding the `-a` is harmless and is a workaround for now.*

 *Note!
 Including `device` in the list will generate a LOT of device info messages which may overrun your Web browser.
 Best not to run it more than a few seconds with it, or you can leave out `device` and run it long-term.*